angelcorrales/backend_users/README.md

 ## Requirements

-To compile and run this demo you will need:
+To compile and run this microservice you will need:

 - JDK 1.8+
 - GraalVM